mdgithub1/md/README.md

 | The first run
 |----------------------------------------------------------------------
 */
-// Clone the repository and update .env git clone https://github.com/mdgithub1/md.git && cd md && cp .env.local .env
+// Clone the repository and update .env (you can omit composer install if you are not going to open project in the IDE' git clone https://github.com/mdgithub1/md.git && cd md && cp .env.local .env && composer install

 // Pull Docker images
 docker pull sdmd/base-nginx-php-fpm8.0-bullseye && docker pull mariadb:10.4